Undiagnosed ADHD could be the reason your antidepressants aren’t working

 Ketamine – An Approved and Proven Psychedelic

-Leading the way as a clinically available and heavily studied psychedelic, ketamine was FDA-approved as an anesthetic in 1970, and the brand-name version, esketamine (Spravato), is the only FDA-approved treatment for suicidal thoughts.
-Ketamine has been used for psychiatric treatment and proven successful for many patients who tried multiple other antidepressants without relief.
+Leading the way as a clinically available and heavily studied psychedelic, ketamine was FDA-approved as an anesthetic in 1970.
+Plus, the brand-name version, esketamine (Spravato), is the only FDA-approved treatment for suicidal thoughts.
+Ketamine has been used for psychiatric treatment and has proven successful for many patients who tried multiple other antidepressants without relief.

 Emerging Psychedelic Treatments